Charlotte Hornets: 2014–2019: Playoffs and struggles

-The Hornets selected Malik Monk as the 11th overall pick in the 2017 NBA draft.

 The Hornets had a successful 2017 off-season.
 They shipped Plumlee and Belinelli and the 41st pick in the 2017 NBA draft to the Atlanta Hawks for former All-star Dwight Howard and the 31st pick in the 2017 draft.
 The trade reunited Howard with head coach Steve Clifford, both of whom worked together during Howard's time in Orlando and Los Angeles.
 In the draft, Charlotte selected Malik Monk with the 11th overall pick, as well as Frank Jackson with the 31st pick.
 They then sent Jackson to New Orleans for cash considerations and swing-man Dwayne Bacon who was drafted 40th overall.
 Sessions signed with the New York Knicks, and, to replace the backup guard, they brought in former rookie of the year Michael Carter-Williams from the Chicago Bulls.

 In the 2017–18 season Kemba Walker was selected for his second NBA All-Star appearance and passed Dell Curry for most three-pointers and the all-time leading scorer.
 At the end of the 2017–18 season, the Hornets did not renew the contract of general manager Rich Cho.
 In April 2018, Mitch Kupchak was named as the new president of basketball operations and general manager.
 On April 13, 2018, the Hornets fired head coach Steve Clifford after five seasons, who coached the team to a 196–214 record total, and named James Borrego as his replacement on May 10.

 On July 23, 2018, Tony Parker, who spent the previous 17 years of his career with the San Antonio Spurs, signed with the Hornets.
 In January 2019 Kemba Walker was named an All-Star Game starter for the Eastern Conference, his first starting role in an All-Star Game, and matched only Glen Rice for his third All-Star Game appearance in his Hornets career.
 During the 2018–19 season, Charlotte finished the season with a 39–43 record finishing 2nd in the division and 9th in the Eastern Conference.

 On June 20, 2019, the Hornets selected P. J. Washington with the twelfth overall pick in the 2019 NBA draft.

 On July 6, 2019, Kemba Walker joined the Boston Celtics through a sign-and-trade deal with the Hornets.